bertomartin/git-recipes/07-working-with-the-index.md

 the diff we are editing, and a help section.
 We can now take several steps:

-If we want to abort the edit, we can simply remove every line and quit our editor while saving our editor.
+If we want to abort the edit, we can simply remove every line and quit our editor while saving our changes.
 Git will bring us back to the patch process.

 If we want to record the change on the fourth line, we edit the document so that it looks like this: